-Resize partition in Windows Server 2019 Disk Management
+Resize Windows Server 2019 partition with Disk Management

-- Press Windows and X on the keyboard and then click Disk Management in the list.
+- Press Windows + X on the keyboard and click Disk Management in the list.

-- Enter an amount of space and click Shrink.
-If you do not enter a value manually, maximum available space will be used.
+- Enter an amount of space and click "Shrink" button.
+If you do not enter an amount manually, maximum available space will be used by default.

 Caution: do not delete D if you installed programs or any Windows services in it.

-Take care of data while resizing disk partition
+Take care of data while resizing Server 2019 partitions

-While resizing partition on Windows Server 2019, there's potential system damage and data loss risk.
-When shrinking and extending partition, the start or end position will be changed, all parameters of associated partition and files must be modified absolutely correct.
+While resizing partition in Windows 2019 server, there's potential system damage and data loss risk.
+Because the start or end position will be changed, all parameters of associated partitions/files must be modified correct.
 Sometimes all files in a partition must be moved to new locations.
-Therefore, any software error or hardware issue could cause part of parameters failed to be modified, then damage occur.
+Therefore, any software error or hardware issue could cause part of parameters failed to be modified.

-- If system related parameters failed to be updated, server cannot boot with error messages, such as file missing or damaged.
+- If system related parameters failed to be updated, server cannot boot or there's black screeen or error message when booting.

 - If partition related parameters failed to updated, Windows reports this partition is inaccessible and ask for reformatting.

-- If files related parameters failed to modified or files failed to be moved, these files will be lost.
+- If files related parameters failed to modified or files failed to be moved, these files will be damaged, too.

-Resize Server 2019 partition volume with NIUBI Partition Editor
+Resize Server 2019 volume with safe partition software

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information on the right.
 Available operations to selected disk or partition are listed on the left and by right clicking.
 Unavailable operations are hidden automatically to keep the interface clean.